circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 | Caches    | Months          | Store non-vital data that may help the job run faster, for example npm or Gem packages.          |  The `save_cache` job step with a `path` to a list of directories to add and a `key` to uniquely identify the cache (for example, the branch, build number, or revision).
 Restore the cache with `restore_cache` and the appropriate `key`. |
 {: class="table table-striped"}

+Refer to the [Persisting Data in Workflows: When to Use Caching, Artifacts, and Workspaces](https://circleci.com/blog/persisting-data-in-workflows-when-to-use-caching-artifacts-and-workspaces/) for additional conceptual information about using workspaces, caching, and artifacts.

 ##### **`add_ssh_keys`**